-Argus-220.127.116.11 has been released as stable, and is the current version of Argus.
-Argus-18.104.22.168 fixes a reported fatal error and is a major bug fix release of argus, a companion argus-clients-22.214.171.124 will be available for testing in a week or so.
-Please consider grabing this version for you production environments.
+Argus-184.108.40.206 has been released as stable, and is the current version of Argus.
+Argus-220.127.116.11 fixes a series of reported errors and should be considered a major bug fix release of argus.
+The companion argus-clients-18.104.22.168 represents a minor bug fix release of the argus client programs.
+Of course, there are a few issues still being worked out, as always.
+Please consider grabing this version for your production environments.
 The new release version of argus has been tested out quite a bit, and has been in production in a few sites for month(s).
-The principle changes are a fix for a fatal bug that was reported by one of the national labs, better Debian package support, fixes for idle timers, polling interface changes, and VmWare packet capture processing (enhanced GRE tunnel support).
+The principle changes are portability fixes (OpenWRT, Solaris, Windows), bugs reported by one of the national labs, better Debian package support and a few additional encapsulations, including GRE ERSPAN II, and Juniper packet capture.

 Currently, the set of stable source code can be grabbed from these links:

 Welcome to Argus, the network Audit Record Generation and Utilization System.
-The Argus Project is focused on developing all aspects of large scale network activity audit.
-Argus, itself, is next-generation network flow technology, going from packets on the wire to advanced network flow data, to network forensics data; all in support of Network Operations, Performance and Security Management.
+The Argus Project is focused on developing all aspects of large scale network situtational awareness derived from network activity audit.
+Argus, itself, is next-generation network flow technology, processing packets, either on the wire or in captures, into advanced network flow data.
+The data, its models, formats, and attributes are designed to support Network Operations, Performance and Security Management.
 If you need to know what is going on in your network, right now or historically, you will find Argus a useful tool.

 Argus is composed of an advanced comprehensive network flow data generator, the Argus sensor, which processes packets (either capture files or live packet data) and generates detailed network flow status reports of all the flows in the packet stream.
 Argus captures much of the packet dynamics and semantics of each flow, with a great deal of data reduction, so you can store, process, inspect and analyze large amounts of network data efficiently.
 Argus provides reachability, availability, connectivity, duration, rate, load, good-put, loss, jitter, retransmission, and delay metrics for all network flows, and captures most attributes that are available from the packet contents, such as L2 addresses, tunnel identifiers (MPLS, GRE, ESP, etc...), protocol ids, SAP's, hop-count, options, L4 transport identification (RTP, RTCP detection), host flow control indications, etc...